SanKrue/IlluminaSampleSheetChecker/README.md

    in your browser

 ##### To disconnect from server:
-Type `Ctrl+C` in the terminal window after you have done your work with the SampleSheet Checker
+Type `Ctrl` + `C` in the terminal window after you have done your work with the SampleSheet Checker

 ### SampleSheet Checker Tests